IsaacStopard/EIP_vec_het_DTR/README.md

 :one: *read_libraries_data.R* - script to source commonly used data and load packages.

-​:two: *vector_species_comparison_temp_only.R* - script to compare the extrinsic incubation period (EIP) and human-to-mosquito transmission probability (HMTP) estimates.
+:two: *vector_species_comparison_temp_only.R* - script to compare the extrinsic incubation period (EIP) and human-to-mosquito transmission probability (HMTP) estimates.
 Generates Figure 2.

 :three: *variance_comparison.R* - script to estimate the Erlang distribution shape parameter.